6Bolt/Hook-Of-The-Reaper/README.md

 - path/to/HookOfTheReaper/defaultLG

-I put in three games in the defaultLG directory, so a person can see how it is set up.
+I put in nine games in the defaultLG directory, so a person can see how it is set up.
 Unlike above, every thing has its own line.
 The Damage example would be like this in the file.

 | File Line | What it Represents |
 |-----------|--------------------|